cchamilt/WindowsMelodyRecovery/docs/BACKUP_DETAILS.md

 # Backup Details

-This document describes what each backup script captures and restores in the Windows Missing Recovery module.
+This document describes what each backup script captures and restores in the Windows Melody Recovery module.

 ## System Settings